turannul/Lifeguard/README.md

 # Lifeguard
-Compiled with iOS 14.0 for arm64 & arm64e
+Compiled with iOS 13.0 SDK & for all Archs